jeevithavijaykumar/sql-projects-portfolio/README.md

 # sql-projects-portfolio

 This repository contains a collection of SQL projects demonstrating database design, data transformation, and analytical querying.
-Each project demonstrates the ability to turn raw data into structured, relational formats and draw meaningful business insights using advanced SQL techniques.
+Each project demonstrates the ability to turn raw data into structured, relational formats and draw business insights using advanced SQL techniques.

 -----